 - Our programs in Mexico include community workshops to build wood-burning stoves to reduce the reduce the respiratory impacts of open-fire stoves.

 - With our Indigenous partnerships, we focus on creating long-term partnerships that contribute to sustainable economic and social development and are continually exploring new models of collaboration with our Indigenous and community partners.

 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.

 - In partnership with Spruce Meadows, ATCO Giving Gardens constructed 30 garden beds made of reclaimed lumber, recycled milk crates and old water troughs where beets, potatoes, carrots, squash, and herbs were grown.
 ATCO’s Blue Flame Kitchen was able to use this produce to provide 4,720 meals to seniors and veterans.

 - At our Two Rivers Lodge, located at the site of BC Hydro’s Site C project, we partnered with the Salvation Army for an innovative program to donate our unused, viable food and prepared meals to help feed vulnerable residents.

 - Our Child Nutrition program in Mexico aims to improve children’s nutrition by introducing amaranth grain into school meals.

-- ATCO’s Blue Flame Kitchen partnered with the Calgary Seniors Resource Society to provide 11,500 meals for isolated seniors during the COVID-19 pandemic to fight food insecurity.
+- ATCO’s Blue Flame Kitchen partnered with the Calgary Seniors Resource Society to since fall 2020 to fight food insecurity.

 Good Health and Well-Being